chungers/infrakit/docs/content/gcp/index.md

 ### Installing with the CLI

-If you prefer to not use [Cloud Shell], you will need to install [gcloud], then run those commands:
+If you prefer to not use [Google Cloud Shell], you will need to install [gcloud], then run those commands:

     $ gcloud init --skip-diagnostics
     $ gcloud deployment-manager deployments create docker \